Potential science with GW250114 -- the loudest binary black hole merger detected to date: Abstract

 \section{Abstract}

 On January 14, 2025 the LIGO interferometers detected a gravitational wave from the merger of two black holes, GW250114.
 Using publicly available information, we estimate that the signal-to-noise ratio (SNR) of GW250114 was $\sim 80$.
 This would make it three to four times louder than any other gravitational wave detected to date.
 GW250114 therefore offers a unique opportunity to make precise measurements of its source parameters and to test general relativity.
 In anticipation of its public data release, we analyze a set of simulated signals that have parameters similar to what we estimate for GW250114 and explore what new insights may be gained from this significant event.
+We investigate how well the component spins may be constrained, whether any eccentricity may be measured, what quasi-normal modes (QNMs) may be detected in the post-merger signal, how well the black hole area theorem may be constrained, and what constraints may be expected on sub-dominant inspiral-merger-ringdown modes.
+We find that it should be possible to measure a non-zero eccentricity at $20\,$Hz ($e_{20}$) if GW250114 has $e_{20} \gtrsim 0.05$.
+We also find that at least one overtone of the dominant QNM should be detectable in the ringdown of GW250114, with a Bayes factor of $O(10^3)$ after marginalizing over all timing uncertainties.